LamyaDev/lamyaAIproject/README.md

-Sentiment Analysis Project using AI and Gradio
+}

-This project aims to analyze texts and determine the sentiment associated with them using Artificial Intelligence.
+Text Sentiment Analysis with Python & Gradio

-An interactive interface was built using **Gradio** for ease of use, along with **TextBlob** for sentiment analysis.
+A simple Python application that uses TextBlob to analyze text and classify its sentiment as positive, negative, or neutral.
+Gradio provides an interactive interface for entering text and viewing the analysis result